Enterprise geodatabases are collections of tables, views, stored procedures, and functions in a database.

 There are two types of tables in enterprise geodatabases: tables that store user data and system tables that implement geodatabase functionality in the database.
 Knowing which tables participate in geodatabase datasets and functionality will help you, as a database administrator, to know which tables should not be altered using SQL.

 Datasets store the geographic data that people create, map, analyze, publish, and share with others.
-Datasets are the objects you see in an enterprise geodatabase when you connect to it from an ArcGIS for Desktop application.
+Datasets are the objects you see in an enterprise geodatabase when you connect to it from ArcGIS Pro or an ArcGIS Desktop application.

 Feature classes and nonspatial tables

 When you connect to an enterprise geodatabase in ArcGIS, you can create tables and feature classes to store data.
 Both create a table in the underlying database; the difference between them is the presence of a spatial column in the feature class table.
 The person who creates the table or feature class defines the table name.

 A feature class is a collection of spatial features, all of the same geometric type (point, line, polygon, multipoint, annotation, dimension, or multipatch).
 In the database, a feature class is a single table with a spatial column.